MicrosoftDocs/fabric-docs/docs/data-engineering/author-execute-notebook.md

 > - We recommend that you set the same value for "DriverMemory" and "ExecutorMemory" in %%configure.
 The "driverCores" and "executorCores" values should also be the same.
 > - The "defaultLakehouse" will overwrite your pinned lakehouse in Lakehouse explorer, but that only works in your current notebook session.
 > - You can use %%configure in Fabric pipelines, but if it's not set in the first code cell, the pipeline run will fail due to cannot restart session.
-> - The %%configure used in mssparkutils.notebook.run will be ignored but used in %run notebook will continue executing.
+> - The %%configure used in notebookutils.notebook.run will be ignored but used in %run notebook will continue executing.
 > - The standard Spark configuration properties must be used in the "conf" body.
 Fabric does not support first level reference for the Spark configuration properties.
 > - Some special Spark properties, including "spark.driver.cores", "spark.executor.cores", "spark.driver.memory", "spark.executor.memory", and "spark.executor.instances" don't take effect in "conf" body.